-His family rent a property but are keen to buy as soon as they find the right place.
+His family rent a property in Aspen Colorado but are keen to buy as soon as they find the right place.
 Curry plans to divide his time between Aspen and Dallas, while his kids will study remotely at their rental.

 As someone who’s lived under Miami’s hot and humid weather, I’m sure Curry isn’t the only fleeing Texas and other hot cities in search of a cold breeze in Aspen.

 Resort communities like Snowmass and elsewhere in Aspen embraced newcomers as a solution to the town’s declining tourism and limited skiing operations.